 It’s based on the 20 years experience of Brendon Burchard by working with and studying the habits of high performers.

 This planner is not just a notebook with a few random pages in it.

 It’s a science-backed tool helping you to improve your mindset, to plan out each day with intention, to track what matters and to increase your overall performance in life.

 Some of the tools presented in the planner were built upon the findings of the world’s largest study of high performers.

 Before publishing the planner, Brendon Burchard tested this planner for 3 years with his best clients and friends.

-All pages are undated, which means that you can start using them at any time of the year.
+All pages are date-free, which means that you can start using them at any time of the year.

 WHAT IS IN THE PLANNER

 - An introduction to the high-performance planner by Brendon Burchard

 - A whole life assessment sheet similar to the level 10 life concept